Azfar-Sphere/CS50P-Final-Project/README.md

   # Habit Tracker
   ### Video Demo:  <URL HERE>
-  ### Description:
+  ### Description
-    Hi!
-What I wanted to make was a habit tracker app in python and I did just that!
-Using tkinter in python for my GUI, I created a very simple and very colorful habit tracker that you can add your habits for each day.
-    The color of the gui and the buttons are also random and can be any one from the colors in the colorlist.py file.
+  Upon opening the project.py file, the user is introduced to the Habit class declaration.
+This class initializes habit objects, storing their details and handling functions such as updating habits.

+The main function orchestrates the process, primarily comprising two functions:

+get_habits(): Retrieves previously stored habits from a CSV file, creating Habit objects for each habit and storing them in the habits_objects_list to ensure persistence across program runs. create_gui(): Constructs the GUI, displaying habits to be done for the current day.
+It utilizes the get_weekday() function to determine the current weekday and dynamically creates GUI elements based on stored habit data.
+The create_habit() function facilitates habit addition by capturing user input, validating it, and storing the habit in the CSV file.
+If invoked without arguments, it interacts with the GUI elements.
+Conversely, when invoked with test arguments, it performs batch testing.

+Similarly, functions like add_habit_gui(), habit_details_gui(), and delete_habit_gui() create GUI elements for adding habits, displaying habit details, and deleting habits, respectively.

-    #### Functionality:
+Detailed Functionality:
-    When you open the project.py file, you'll be greeted first by the declaration of the Habit Class.
-    This class intializes the Habit Objects, stores its details and handles other functionality such as updating the habit.

-    The main function is really simple!
-It is only two lines of code, calling the get_habits function, which retrieves all the habits preivously stored in the CSV file.
-Then, the create_gui function draws the gui.

-    But, what does each function do?

-    The create_gui function gets the current weekday from the get_weekday function, then using the habits in the habit_objects_list, it creates the GUI with the habits to do for today.

-    The get_weekday function uses the date module to figure out which day it is.

-    The create_habit function uses the entrybox in the habit gui to retrieve the habit name and then create the habit and store it in a csv file.

-    The get_habits function retrieves all the previously stored habits in the csv file, creates Habit Objects for all said habits and then stores them in the habit_objects_list every time the program is run.
-This ensure all previously added habits are fetched.

-    The add_habit_gui creates the popup gui that is used to add a habit.

-    Similarly, the habit_details_gui creates the gui to display the details of each habit.

-    Similarly aswell, the delete_habit_gui creates the gui to delete a habit.

-    The delete_habit function takes in the name of the habit entered in the delete habit GUI and deletes the habit from the CSV permanently.
+create_gui(): Dynamically creates GUI elements based on stored habit data for the current day. get_weekday(): Determines the current weekday using the date module. create_habit(): Handles habit addition, fetching habit name and days from GUI elements or test arguments and storing them in the CSV file. get_habits(): Retrieves previously stored habits from CSV files, creating Habit objects for each habit. add_habit_gui(): Creates a pop-up GUI for adding a habit. habit_details_gui(): Creates a GUI to display habit details. delete_habit_gui(): Creates a GUI for deleting a habit. delete_habit(): Handles habit deletion by prompting for confirmation, fetching habit details, and updating the CSV file.